Watchmaking & Jewelrymaking

-In the 2018-2019 academic year, 11 schools offered some type of watchmaking and jewelrymaking program.
+In 2019-2020, 9 schools offered a watchmaking and jewelrymaking program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|